chimay/wheel/README.md

 # Introduction
 ## What is it ?

-Wheel is a file group manager and a navigation plugin for Vim and Neovim.
+Wheel is a file group manager and navigation plugin for Vim and Neovim.

 Our favorite editor has already plenty of nice navigation functions; Wheel enhanced their interface by using :